-When you are more than three months pregnant and you are a new DHMC member, you may keep seeing your OB/GYN, even when your OB/GYN is outside of the DHMC network.
-When you have an out of network provider, they will need to submit a pre-approval for care, and should contact Health Plan Services for more facts.
+If you are more than three months pregnant and you are a new DHMC member, you may keep seeing your OB/GYN, even if your OB/GYN is outside of the DHMC network.
+If you have an out of network provider, they will need to submit a pre-approval for care, and should contact Health Plan Services for more facts.